ahmedshaf02/React-Food-Recipe-App/README.md

 ## Details

-### to see complete recipe please go to full recipe
+### to see complete recipe please go to see full recipe site